Canadian Children's Rights Council Inc. - Conseil canadien des droits des enfants inc.

 Boys are much more likely than girls to have problems with schoolwork, repeat a grade, get suspended and develop learning difficulties.
 In some schools, boys account for up to three-fourths of special education classes.
 They are five times more likely than girls to commit suicide and four to nine times more likely to be drugged with Ritalin.
 Student polls show that both girls and boys say their teachers like the girls more and punish the boys more often.

-Girls get better grades than boys, take more rigorous courses, and now attend college in much greater numbers.
+Girls get better grades than boys, take more vigorous courses, and now attend college in much greater numbers.
 While the traditional advantage of boys over girls in math and science has narrowed (girls take as least as many upper-level math courses as boys, and more biology and chemistry), the advantage of girls over boys in reading and writing is large and stable.
 In writing achievement, 11th-grade boys score at the level of eighth-grade girls.
 The Department of Education reported this year: There is evidence that the female advantage in school performance is real and persistent.
 The school failure of so many boys, magnified and fanned by anti-male hostility, is a severe social problem.

 It's time to discuss some remedies, including vouchers, single-sex schools and programs targeted at specific problems of boys.
 Save the males.